awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

         1. On the **Configure stream manager** page, choose **Enable**\.

         1. Under **Custom settings**, enter values for stream manager parameters\.
-For more information, see [Stream Manager Parameters](#stream-manager-parameters)\.
+For more information, see [Stream manager parameters](#stream-manager-parameters)\.
 Leave fields empty to allow AWS IoT Greengrass to use their default values\.

       + To disable stream manager, choose **Customize settings**\.